Accacio/Accacio/README.md

 ### Hi there 👋

+- 🔭 I’m currently a PhD Student in [Automatic Control](https://en.wikipedia.org/wiki/Automation) at [CentraleSupélec](https://www.centralesupelec.fr/)
+- 📫 You can to reach me at raccacio@poli.ufrj.br or [twitter](https://twitter.com/hippokamp).

 <!--
 **Accacio/Accacio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...